 We assume that the reason is that the monopole is a three-dimensional object, whereas the instanton is a four-dimensional object.
-Therefore, three-dimensional smearing does not affect the monopoles, whereas it affects the instantons.
-Four-dimensional smearing affects the monopoles; however, it does not affect the instantons\footnote{This idea comes from the discussion with E.-M. Ilgenfritz.}.
+Therefore, three-dimensional smearing does not affect monopoles, whereas it affects instantons.
+Four-dimensional smearing affects monopoles; however, it does not affect instantons\footnote{This idea comes from the discussion with E.-M. Ilgenfritz.}.

 We find that the smearing technique affects the number of topological charges.
 Hence, we identify the topological charges present in the configurations with the smeared link variables and make the histograms of these charges.
-Table~\ref{tb:fit_top_2} presents the results obtained by fitting the Gaussian distribution function~(\ref{eq:gauss_1}) to the topological charge distributions at the low temperature.
+Table~\ref{tb:fit_top_2} presents the results obtained by fitting the Gaussian distribution function~(\ref{eq:gauss_1}) to the topological charge distributions at low temperature.
 The fitted outcomes and the observations in Fig.~\ref{fig:H_Q_smear} demonstrate that three-dimensional smearing significantly impacts the topological charge distributions, whereas the effects of four-dimensional smearing are comparatively minimal.

-Next, we investigate the impacts of smearing on the low-lying eigenvalues of the overlap Dirac operator at the low temperature.
+Next we investigate the impacts of smearing on the low-lying eigenvalues of the overlap Dirac operator at low temperature.
 We count the number of improved eigenvalues~(\ref{imp_op1}) at intervals of 20 [MeV] and calculate the spectral density~(\ref{eq:spec_1}).
 We compare the numerical findings with the outcomes of the configuration where no smearing was performed, as shown in Fig.~\ref{fig:spect_smear}.
 After six smearing iterations, the spectral densities reveal notable increases.
 However, the densities decrease subsequently after undergoing forty smearing iterations.

 We then make the distributions of the nearest-neighbor spacing~(\ref{eq:near_si}) of the eigenvalues of the overlap Dirac operator calculated from the smeared link valuables.
 Figure~\ref{fig:near_8xx3x16_sm_n40} demonstrates that after forty rounds of three-dimensional smearing, the distribution of the nearest-neighbor spacing shifts from the distribution of the unitary ensemble to the distribution of the orthogonal ensemble, whereas after forty rounds of four-dimensional smearing, the distribution of the nearest-neighbor spacing is unchanged and its distribution agrees with the distribution of the unitary ensemble of GRMT.